TTAyanlade/Data-Science-Portfolio/README.md

-# Machine-Learning-Portfolio
+# Data-Science-Portfolio
-A compendium of my machine learning related projects
+A compendium of my data science and machine learning related projects